 - Certified to teach in a Canadian province by July of the year that they are hoping to teach

 - have legal working status in Canada for two years

 - able to relocate to a remote First Nation in Northern Ontario or Manitoba

-- available to attend a three-week Summer Enrichment Program in July/August (all-expenses covered by Teach For Canada)
+- available to attend a two to three-week Summer Enrichment Program in July/August (all-expenses covered by Teach For Canada)

 If you fulfill these requirements, we would love to learn more about you.
 You can learn more about the application process here.
 Unfortunately, Teach For Canada is not able to sponsor work visas or teaching certification at this time.